Is your target operating model fit for purpose?

 What does this mean for my organisation?

 This is the starting point for Target Operating Model (TOM) design; what your purpose is as an organisation and as such what your customers value.
 Going back to such basics can be hard work, but not as hard as doing it piecemeal, and it is necessary if you are going to reap the ultimate rewards.
-Explore our guide for tips on designing and implementing your TOM.
+Explore our Knowledge Hub for tips on designing and implementing your TOM.